 A damaging cyclone Ulli (early January 2012) produced winds up to 172 km/h in Ijmuiden, the Netherlands.

-- Destructive windstorm Eunice across western Europe – February 18th, 2022
+- Destructive windstorm Eunice across Western Europe – February 18th, 2022

 - The most intense Bomb Cyclone of Winter Season 2021/22 in the North Atlantic – February 7th, 2022